yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

 Promotional website for Discovery Education UK.
-As lead developer on the enterprise CMS, I architected and created scalable, component-based templates with Responsive Web Design.
+As Lead Developer on the enterprise CMS, I architected and created scalable, component-based templates with Responsive Web Design.
 This enabled the marketing department to create hundreds of content-driven pages and custom features including mastheads, hero banners, dynamic columns and grid layouts, video indexes, tabbed content areas, and grouped indexing.

 🔗 **[View Project →](https://www.discoveryeducation.co.uk/)**